 Different Types of Trucking Accidents

-Rollover Accidents: If a truck goes around a turn too quickly or changes lanes suddenly,
+- Rollover Accidents: If a truck goes around a turn too quickly or changes lanes suddenly, it may roll.

 Who is Liable for a Truck Accident?